Formation | Development | Getting Serious | Preparing to Conquer the World

 Michael Berrow then mortgaged his house, raising the cash for a support slot on tour with Hazel O'Conner.
 Up to this point, Duran Duran played a number of club gigs, but now they stepped up to auditorium size venues with the support for the Hazel O'Conner and Megahype tour.

 While touring with Hazel O'Connor, the band attracted more labels to sign them, resulting in a bidding war between EMI and Phonogram.
 And although Phonogram made the better offer, Duran Duran wanted to go with EMI.
-The band inked their record deal on December 5th in London.

 Dec.
 8th, the band went to EMI's Manchester Square studios in London and demoed 4 tracks (Anyone Out There, Planet Earth, Friends Of Mine and Late Bar).
 Later that night, they played the Marquee Club in London.